apache/openwhisk-runtime-python/README.md

 XXX_THE_END_OF_A_WHISK_ACTIVATION_XXX
 ```

-#### At this point you can edit python-fib-run.json an try other `fib_n` values.
+#### At this point you can edit python-fib-run.json and try other `fib_n` values.
 All you have to do is save `python-fib-run.json` and trigger the function again.
 Notice that here we're just modifying the parameters of our function; therefore, there's no need to re-run/re-initialize our container that contains our Python runtime.

 #### You can also automate most of this process through [docker actions](https://github.com/apache/openwhisk/tree/master/tools/actionProxy) by using `invoke.py`